We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Don’t forget to bring along the socks you plan to wear with your sneakers when trying them on.
 If you don’t try your sneakers on with the right pair of socks, they might end up being tighter or looser.

-For example, if you’re wearing winter boots, you’re most definitely going to be pairing them with thick socks that are made out of wool while sneakers usually pair up with thinner socks.
+For example, if you’re wearing winter boots, you’re most definitely going to be pairing them with thick socks that are made out of wool, while sneakers usually pair up with thinner socks.

 Likewise, when you’re trying on your dress shoes, try them with dress socks, which are typically a little thinner.